mkusaka/eslint-plugin-with-tsc-error/README.md

 ## Motivation

-The typescript compiler has a variety of options to adjust the flexibility of the type system Especially when converting a javascript project to a typescript project, many of those options are disabled and often included quite loosely as a type system
+The typescript compiler has a variety of options to adjust the flexibility of the type system.

+Especially when converting a javascript project to a typescript project, many of those options are disabled and often included quite loosely as a type system.

-However, if you want to do a stricter type check later (e.g., noImplicitAny to true), it can be difficult in practice to enable all those options at once, which is more pronounced in larger projects
+However, if you want to do a stricter type check later (e.g., noImplicitAny to true), it can be difficult in practice to enable all those options at once, which is more pronounced in larger projects.

-This package solves those problems as a plugin for eslint
+This package solves those problems as a plugin for eslint.

-Because it is an eslint plugin, you can multiply it by a file or change the typescript options only when eslint is running (i.e. you can tighten the options only when eslint is running)
+Because it is an eslint plugin, you can multiply it by a file or change the typescript options only when eslint is running (i.e. you can tighten the options only when eslint is running).

-Translated with www.DeepL.com/Translator (free version)
+Translated with www.DeepL.com/Translator (free version).

 ## Rule Details